Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Different types and locations of nonlinearity

 We verify that training RNNs with this implementation gives similar training dynamics and trajectories of $\tau$ and $\tnet$ with increasing $N$ (\suppfig\ref{suppfig:loc-nonlin-taunet}), for both curricula.
-Furthermore, we find that, for large $N$, ablating neurons with long $\tau$ in single-head networks and neurons with short $\tau$ in multi-head networks reduces the performance significantly, compatible with the findings in the main text (\suppfig\ref{suppfig:loc-nonlin-ablation}, cf. \fig\ref{fig8}).
+Furthermore, we find that, for large $N$, ablating neurons with long $\tau$ in single-head networks and neurons with short $\tau$ in multi-head networks reduces the performance significantly, compatible with the findings in the main text (\suppfig\ref{suppfig:loc-nonlin-ablation}, cf. \fig\ref{fig8_9}).
+We also verify that the performance of the model depends on the initialization of $\tau$ and its trainability in the same way regardless of the location of the nonlinearity (\suppfig\ref{suppfig:nmax_tau_mod}, cf. \fig\ref{fig4}).